Ella Koblo Gulama: Sierra Leone Civil War

 The mercenary Revolutionary United Front (RUF) ravaged Sierra Leone and devastated Moyamba District, killing tens of thousands of people and destroying everything Gulama had spent her life building up.
 When the rebels began a campaign to assassinate every paramount chief in the country.
 Chief Bunduka of Kailahun District and Paramount Chief Bonai Fei of Bo were brutally executed by the rebels.
 When Gulama's chiefdom was attacked and the rebels set fire to her compound and burned it to the ground.
 Gulama was forced to refugee to the nation's capital Freetown.

-She returned to Moyamba and began the re-construction of her Chiefdom and Moyamba District but Gulama's health began to fail her.
+She returned to Moyamba and began the reconstruction of her Chiefdom and Moyamba District but Gulama's health began to fail her.
 Nevertheless, she was able to continue her service to her country with the Sierra Leone Export Development and Investment Corporation (SLEDIC) (1994–1996) as one of the directors of The Sierra Leone Commercial Bank Limited.